Black garden ant: Mutualisms

-Lasius niger removes predators such as ladybirds from the vicinity of black bean aphid thus keeping the aphids safe.
+Lasius niger removes predators, such as ladybirds, from the vicinity of black bean aphids thus keeping the aphids safe.
 On a test plot of field beans (Vicia faba), plants without black bean aphids yielded an average of 56 seeds per plant, those with aphids and no ants yielded 17 seeds, and those with both ants and aphids averaged eight seeds per plant.
 Vicia faba also produces extrafloral nectaries that Lasius niger can feed from directly.

 The Plebejus argus butterfly lays eggs near nests of L. niger, forming a mutualistic relationship.
 This mutualistic relationship benefits the adult butterfly by reducing the need for parental investment.
 Once the eggs hatch, the ants chaperone the larvae, averting the attacks of predatory organisms like wasps and spiders as well as parasites.
 In return, the ants receive a saccharine secretion fortified with amino acids from an eversible gland on the larvae's back.
-As first instar larvae prepare to pupate, the ants carry the larvae into their nests.
+As the first instar larvae prepare to pupate, the ants carry the larvae into their nests.
 Once the larvae become pupae, the ants continue to provide protection against predation and parasitism.
 The butterfly leaves the nest when it emerges in June.